 Your best piece of travel advice?

 My advice with Tanzania is to not focus too much on the migration as it is just one of countless wildlife spectacles on offer.
-Deliberating over when and where to see a river crossing can mean that you overlook the black-maned lion roaming Ruaha, the free-ranging wild dog of the Selous and the countless other areas of the Serengeti waiting to be explored.
+Deliberating over when and where to see a river crossing can mean that you overlook the black-maned lion roaming Ruaha, the free-ranging wild dog of Nyerere National Park and the countless other areas of the Serengeti waiting to be explored.
 With this attitude, the migration may surprise you when you least expect it and you can enjoy the great herds away from the crowds.